Black Hand (Mandatory Palestine): History

 From the outset a split occurred in the organization, with one militant group led by Abu Ibrahim arguing for immediate militant attacks, while the other headed by al-Qassam thought an armed revolt premature, and risked exposing the group's preparations.
 According to Subhi Yasin, the militant attacks in the north were executed by the dissident group in defiance of Qassam, though in 1969 Abu Ibrahim denied these allegations.
 The ensuing militant campaign began with the ambush and murder of three members of Kibbutz Yagur, 11 April 1931, a failed bombing attack on outlying Jewish homes in Haifa, in early 1932, and several operations that killed or wounded some four members of northern Jewish settlements.
 It climaxed with the deaths of a Jewish father and son in Nahalal, from a bomb thrown into their home, on 22 December 1932.

-After the failure of the 1921 Syrian revolt that he led, al-Qassam escaped to Haifa.
+After the failure of the Hananu Revolt that he led in Syria, al-Qassam escaped to Haifa.
 According to Shai Lachman, between 1921 and 1935 al-Qassam often cooperated with Mufti of Jerusalem Mohammed Amin al-Husayni.
 They were on good terms, and al-Qassam's various official appointments required the mufti's prior consent.
 He suggests their cooperation increased after the 1929 riots, in which one source claims al-Qassam's men were active.
 The two fell out in the mid-thirties, perhaps due to al-Qassam's independent line of activism.
 When the Mufti rejected his plans to divert funding marked for mosque repairs for the purchase of weaponry, Qassam found support in the Arab Nationalist Istiqlal Party.
 Qassam continued his attempts to forge an alliance with the Mufti in order to attack the British.
 He was not successful for the Mufti, who headed the Supreme Muslim Council, was still committed to a diplomatic approach at the time.
 Qassam went ahead with his plans to attack the British on his own.

 The Black Hand was preceded by a group calling itself Green Hand that existed briefly in Safad and Acre districts and which was active for a few months during the winter of 1929/1930.

 Al-Qassam justified violence on religious grounds.
 After the 1929 Hebron massacre, he intensified his anti-Zionist and anti-British agitation and obtained a fatwa from Sheikh Badr al-Din al-Taji al-Hasani, the Mufti of Damascus, authorizing the armed resistance against the British and the Jews.